Okpara and Harvard host Loyola Chicago - WTOP News

 Boston; Friday, 2 p.m.
 EST

-BOTTOM LINE: Harvard takes on the Loyola Chicago Ramblers after Chisom Okpara scored 24 points in Harvard’s 69-59 victory against the Siena Saints.
+BOTTOM LINE: Harvard faces the Loyola Chicago Ramblers after Chisom Okpara scored 24 points in Harvard’s 69-59 win over the Siena Saints.

-The Crimson are 1-0 in home games.
-Harvard has a 1-0 record in games decided by less than 4 points.
+The Crimson have gone 1-0 at home.
+Harvard ranks eighth in the Ivy League shooting 30.9% from downtown, led by Okpara shooting 66.7% from 3-point range.

-The Ramblers are 1-0 on the road.
-Loyola Chicago ranks eighth in the A-10 with 8.2 offensive rebounds per game led by Philip Alston averaging 2.0.
+The Ramblers are 1-0 in road games.
+Loyola Chicago gives up 73.4 points to opponents while being outscored by 8.8 points per game.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.